Skip to main content

 How we source our data

-Every ordinance page on this site is researched from primary sources: city municipal codes, official department websites, council meeting minutes, and direct communication with city offices.
-We link to the source on every page so you can verify the information yourself.
+Our ordinance pages are researched from primary sources including city municipal codes, official department websites, and council meeting minutes.
+Where available, we link to the source on each page so you can verify the information yourself.

-We verify each entry at least once every six months.
+We aim to review entries periodically.
 When cities change their rules, we update our pages and note the change in the Recent Changes feed.

 What this site is not